 Add personality and flair to your hairstyle by adding fresh fringe bangs!
-Bangs give new life to any hairstyle or haircut and help frame the face.
-From full and straight to pretty and piecy, there’s something for everyone with these fabulous fringe hair ideas!
+Bangs give new life to any hairstyle or haircut and help frame your face.
+From full and straight to pretty and piecey, there’s something for everyone with these fabulous fringe hair ideas!

 Unlike traditional bangs, a fringe bang is a little longer, typically around the brow area.
 Choose your fringe based on styles that will complement and balance your face shape, then have your stylist customize the fringe so it’s perfect for you and your styling needs.